Course Prerequisites by Area

-- *Health Care System & its Responsibilities – Interdisciplinary Health Services (IHS) 2111 – IHS major course – elective for others – examines health care delivery in the US –managed care, uninsured issues, public health
+- *Health Care System & its Responsibilities – IHS 211 – IHS major course, elective course for non-majors – examines health care delivery in the US –managed care, uninsured issues, public health

-- *Psychosocial Aspects of Health, Illness & Disability – IHS 2101 - IHS major course – elective for others - psychological, social, and behavioral theories as they relate to the experiences of chronic illness and disability
+- *Psychosocial Aspects of Health, Illness & Disability – IHS 110 - IHS major course, elective course for non-majors - psychological, social, and behavioral theories as they relate to the experiences of chronic illness and disability

-- *Health & Society – IHS 2231 - IHS major course – also cross listed with Sociology so can count as a Social Science General Education Requirement (GER) or elective – How do such factors as race, gender, and social class shape physical and mental illness?
+- *Health & Society – IHS 323 - IHS major course – also cross-listed with Sociology (SOC 323) – How do such factors as race, gender, and social class shape physical and mental illness?
 How is health care organized, and what professions and organizations make up the health care sector?
 How have health and health care become major social problems, and what are the prospects for major social change in society's response to health issues?

 - Alternative Medicine & Non-Traditional Therapies - IHS 441 - discusses the history and practice of complementary medicine and non-traditional therapies, overview of the debate between eastern and western societal approaches to medicine

 - *Seeking a Better Death – Hospice Care – IHS 345-service learning course - examines cultural practices relating to treatment of death and to care of the dying, as well as the process of confronting one's own death from a psychological perspective

-- *Economics of Health Care – ECN 2661-Social Science GER or elective - focuses upon the efficiency problems of the health care delivery system in the United States, prospects for a comprehensive national health insurance program are evaluated
+- *Economics of Health Care – ECN 390-Social Science GEP course or elective - focuses upon the efficiency problems of the health care delivery system in the United States, prospects for a comprehensive national health insurance program are evaluated

-- *Patient Access to Healthcare – PMK 1021 Pharmaceutical Mktg course – Enhance awareness of healthcare delivery, especially for “marginalized” patients – service learning course
+- *Patient Access to Healthcare – PMK 180 - Pharmaceutical Mktg course – provides an understanding of healthcare delivery, especially for “marginalized” patients – service learning course

 *Courses included in the Health Care Ethics minor – For more info on this minor, consult the Institute of Clinical Bioethics website.